 Timothy Buchman and Rachel Patzer involved in COVID-19 research

-Timothy Buchman, PhD, MD, and Rachel Patzer, PhD, are involved in two studies that are among a plethora of COVID-19 investigations happening at Emory.
+Timothy Buchman, PhD, MD, and Rachel Patzer, PhD, MPH, are involved in two studies that are among a plethora of COVID-19 investigations happening at Emory.
 The wide array of studies are at various stages of development and have received more than $61 million in federal grants so far.

 Using physiological data such as heart rate variability from seriously ill COVID-19 patients, Dr. Buchman is working with Rishikesan Kamaleswaran, PhD, Ofer Sadan, MD, Prem Kandiah, MD, and Jim Blum, MD, to harness the power of artificial intelligence to predict poor outcomes for ICU patients with the disease.
-Researchers have drawn information from a variety of sources, including patient monitors at ICUs across the Emory hospital system, to identify early signs of deterioration.
+The researchers have drawn information from a variety of sources, including patient monitors at ICUs across the Emory hospital system, to identify early signs of deterioration.

 Data was generated for 25 critically ill COVID-19 patients and then the forecasts were validated among 150 patients.
 This presents opportunities for novel, life-saving interventions and can further the understanding of high-risk biomarkers.
 The goal is to create an algorithm that can then be used in the ER — and potentially in homes — to spot early signs of patients in distress.